 - Need to measure carbon in steels and stainless—including verifying L- and H-grade stainless?
 Use SciAps fully featured Z-902 C, in use globally for measuring carbon and other alloying elements in steels, stainless and nickel alloys.
 Dedicated Pipeline App addresses carbon and CE work especially for API specification 5L.

 - Just need to add carbon and silicon measurements?
 Z-901 CSi is a compact, economical handheld dedicated ONLY to C and Si in steels, including L-grade stainless.
 The perfect fit for XRF operators who only need the occasional carbon measurement.

 SciAps breakthrough LIBS technology is accepted at most every major refinery, and in use worldwide by fabricators, pipeline owner/operators, power plants and other users of carbon steels and L- and H-grade stainless.
 And it delivers microanalysis capability with 100 um laser spot size — even non-destructive tube end analysis.

 Cloud-driven data merge brings it all together in one report, combining carbon and silicon from the LIBS with metals from the XRF.
 Meets multi-test averaging protocols required by some refineries and pipeline operators.

 X-ray vs. Laser – What’s the Deal?

-The Z-200 C+ is the only handheld analyzer in the world that measures carbon (and other low atomic number elements like lithium, boron, beryllium).
+SciAps Z Series was the first handheld analyzer in the world to measure carbon (and other low atomic number elements like lithium, boron, beryllium).
 The Z can be calibrated for all the major alloy bases and alloying elements, allowing the use of a single analyzer for all your PMI work.
 That said, today’s XRF guns offer outstanding performance on transition and heavy metals.
-These are the sweet-spot for X-ray guns.
+These are the sweet spot for X-ray guns.
 The LIBS technique is simply not as precise on transition and heavy metals as X-ray.